ZackZhouHB/joesite/Joe_web/_posts/2024-04-05-the-Fantasticfox.markdown

 <b>Joe's original version:</b>

 Fantastic Mr Fox by Rould Daul is a brilliant short novel because of its escalating tension, excitement and moral concepts.
-For example, when Mr. Fox bought food back, he gave it to his wife instead of himself.
+For example, when Mr. Fox brought food back, he gave it to his wife instead of himself.
 Here is how the story unfolds:

 Mr. Fox and his family lived underground near the farms of three mean farmers Boggis and Bunce and Bean.
 Each day, Mr fox would steal food from them and bring them back for his children and wife, Mrs Fox.